ShroukElghoul/Pacman-Like-Game/README.md

 # Pacman-Like-Game
 ## Project Overview

 This is a simple game application.
-The general idea of the game is a player moving in a grid of cells having obstacles cells in addition to other types of cells that you should decide during game implementation.
+The general idea of the game is a player moving in a grid of cells having obstacles cells in addition to other types of cells.
 The player has health and lives and game is only one level.

+Game Target:
+The player is required to collect a number of items and reach a goal cell.

+Game Result:
+Win: The player could collect all the required items and reaches the goal cell.
+Loss: The player lost all his lives.

 ## Cell Types
 ## User Manual